 Pain when passing urine

-Painful urination can mean different things in men and women.
-In women it is most likely to be due to a simple urine infection, bladder infection, cystitis and unlikely to be an STD.
-In men painful urination is much more likely to be an STD such as chlamydia, gonorrhoea or the condition ‘non-specific urethritis’.
+Painful urination can mean different things to men and women.
+In women, it is most likely to be due to a simple urine infection, bladder infection, or cystitis and is unlikely to be an STD symptom.
+In men, painful urination is much more likely to be an STD such as chlamydia, gonorrhoea, or the condition ‘non-specific urethritis’.
 You need a urine test to find out which infection is causing the problem and determine the correct treatment.

-Come to a samedaydoctor clinic today for same or next day STD test results and immediate STD treatment.
+Come to a SameDayDoctor clinic today for same-day or next-day STD test results and immediate STD treatment.

 Pelvic pain in women